Eddie Brigati

-Edward Brigati Jr. (born October 22, 1945) is an American singer-songwriter.
-He was the co-lead vocalist, along with Felix Cavaliere, and percussionist in the rock group The Young Rascals from 1964 to 1970.
+Edward Brigati Jr. (born October 22, 1945) is an American singer and songwriter most known for being a founding member of the rock group The Young Rascals, for whom he shared lead vocals and chief songwriting responsibilities with Felix Cavaliere and also was a percussionist, from 1964 to 1970.

 Prior to his stint with The Young Rascals (who later shortened their name to The Rascals), Brigati had been a member of Joey Dee and the Starliters (having replaced his brother, original Starliter David Brigati, in that group).
 With the help of group founder Billy (Smith) Amato and manager Sid Bernstein, the Rascals became the first all-white group signed to Atlantic Records.
 They (along with The Righteous Brothers and The Box Tops), were practitioners of a genre of music coined 'blue-eyed soul'.

 Early life

+Edward Brigati Jr. was born and raised in Garfield, New Jersey to his father Edward and mother Connie.
+He has a sister Anne and an older brother.
+His older brother,David Brigati, who was 5 years older than Eddie, inspired him to get into music.
+David would let Eddie sing with him and his friends when Eddie was around 11.
+Other than his brother, Edward Sr. was a whistler while Connie was a musician.
+Both boys learned Edward Sr.'s skill, with both using bird calls in a few of their songs like "Groovin'".

-Born and raised in Garfield, New Jersey, Brigati graduated from Garfield High School in 1963.
+Brigati graduated from Garfield High School in 1963.